Academic Advisement Center

 Official transcripts of SUNY Oneonta coursework are issued by the Registrar’s Office.
 All enrolled students pay a $5.00 per semester fee as part of the College’s comprehensive fee to cover the cost of transcript production.
-Information on requesting transcripts is available in the Registrar’s Office or online at www.oneonta.edu/registrar.
+Information on requesting transcripts is available in the Registrar’s Office or online at suny.oneonta.edu/office-registrar.

 Complete official copies of the student’s record (transcript) are provided only upon signed (physical or through secured website) request from the student.
 Copies to be issued to third parties must also be accompanied by signed releases from the student.
 The College does not issue unofficial transcripts.